Palestinian journalist Plestia escaped Gaza to Lebanon. The war followed her there

 “I didn’t know what would happen,” she says.
 “Would the war expand?
 Would it end?
 Would the airport get bombed and I get stuck there?
 So I thought it’s better to leave.”

-She now lives in Egypt, and studies remotely.
+She’s now in Egypt, and studies remotely.
 She is starting again, again.

 “After everything that has happened, I don’t really believe in planning anymore,” she says.